Surface Integrity describes the influence of surface properties and conditions upon material performance.

-Lambda provides a comprehensive selection of testing and engineering services for design of manufacturing processes to provide optimal residual stress, cold working and surface finish.
-Processes such as grinding, milling, turning, broaching, welding and heat treatment can be optimized to provide superior component strength.
-Surface enhancement processes such as shot peening, low plasticity burnishing (LPB®) and laser shocking can be optimized to provide improved fatigue strength, damage tolerance, and stress corrosion cracking resistance.
+Lambda provides a comprehensive selection of testing and engineering services for the design of manufacturing processes to ensure optimal residual stress, cold working, and surface finish.
+Procedures such as grinding, milling, turning, broaching, welding, and heat treatment can be optimized to provide superior component strength.
+Surface enhancement processes such as shot peening, low plasticity burnishing (LPB®), and laser shocking can be optimized to provide improved fatigue strength, damage tolerance, and stress corrosion cracking resistance.

 High Cycle and Low Cycle Fatigue Testing

-- High cycle and low cycle fatigue testing for characterization of residual stress influence on fatigue strength and damage tolerance.
+- High and low cycle fatigue testing for characterization of residual stress influence on fatigue strength and damage tolerance

-- Custom designed fatigue specimen geometries for measuring the effects of high compression on fatigue strength.
+- Custom designed fatigue specimen geometries for measuring the effects of residual compression on fatigue strength

-- Up to 10,000 lb capacity high cycle fatigue and 50,000 lb capacity low cycle fatigue machines.
+- Up to 50,000 lb load capacity fatigue machines

 Rolling Contact Fatigue Testing

 Bearings are used in a significant number of critical mechanical systems.
 The useful life of these systems is directly related to the fatigue strength of the bearing.
 Rolling contact fatigue (RCF) is a leading cause of bearing failures.
-Parameters such as residual stress, retained austenite, surface finish, and lubrication type play a significant role in rolling contact fatigue.
+Parameters such as residual stress, retained austenite, surface finish, and lubrication type play a significant role in bearing life.

-- Measurement of residual stress and retained austenite before and during RCF testing to study their effect on fatigue
+- Measurement of residual stress and retained austenite before and after RCF testing to study their effect on fatigue

 - Ability to vary contact loads